The first in an ongoing series of 29Secrets stories, taking a deep dive into the history of legendary beauty products and iconic fashion moments…

 In the years to follow, MAC grew quickly as makeup artists filled their kits with the brand’s vivid shades and spread the word to their clients.
 One client in particular became an instant fan: Madonna, who at the time was arguably the biggest pop star on the planet.
 Unsolicited celebrity endorsements were key to MAC’s initial success, and one of the earliest came from this pop icon, who started using MAC products and was even photographed wearing a T-shirt embossed with the brand’s name on it.
 Then, in 1990, she made a choice that would change the beauty industry and the evolution of the little Canadian brand that could.

 At the time, Madonna was preparing to launch her now-legendary Blond Ambition World Tour, a theatrical stadium tour packed with chart-topping hits, high-energy choreography, and over-the-top costumes designed by Jean Paul Gaultier, including Madonna’s iconic conical bra.
-Bold red lips had made a beauty comeback in this decade, and Madonna contacted the two Franks, requesting a red lipstick that would last through an entire high-energy performance.
+Bold red lips had made a beauty comeback in this decade, and Madonna contacted the two Franks, requesting a red lipstick that would last through an entire sweat-inducing performance.
 So Toskan and Angelo formulated an “intense matte red lipstick” shade for the superstar that would later be known as Russian Red.

 When Madonna kicked off the tour in the spring of 1990, she burst onto the stage with a long, I Dream Of Jeannie-inspired ponytail (Madge later ditched the infamous ponytail for glossy blonde Marilyn Monroe-inspired pin curls), feral bold brows and a swipe of MAC’s then-unreleased Russian Red lipstick.
 She would go on to wear the deep red lipstick for every single one of the Blond Ambition Tour’s 57 sold-out performances in Asia, North America and Europe, in a tour that ran from April 13, 1990 through August 5, 1990.